Fall Public Works offerings are currently available for registration. See courses below for upcoming dates.

 Public works operations are a critical provider of services—such as water, sewer, and streets—that affect the health, safety, enjoyment, and prosperity of our residents.
 This course identifies the equipment and personnel needed to carry out these functions effectively and efficiently.
 Discussions will include considerations relating to rehabilitation versus reconstruction of infrastructure, renting versus purchasing of equipment, and contracting versus in-house use of personnel to provide services.

 Instructor: Brian Bachmeier, Public Works Director/City Engineer, City of Oakdale

 This course will familiarize you with the administration and operation of a public works department.
 It provides insight into the organizational structure, planning, financing, purchasing, budgeting, and management of public works organizations, as well as individual job responsibilities and internal relationships within governmental systems.

 Instructor: Will Manchester, PE, Director of Public Works, City of Minnetonka

 Manchester is a registered professional engineer with 20 years of experience in both public and private sectors.
 He currently oversees public works operations for the city of Minnetonka including streets, utilities, parks and trails, natural resources, buildings, fleet, and engineering.
-Prior to Minnetonka, he worked as a consultant engineer managing municipal and private development projects and was responsible for surveying, inspection, design, and client management.
+Prior to Minnetonka, he worked as a consultant engineer managing municipal and private development projects.
 Manchester is an active member of the City Engineers Association of Minnesota, including serving on the executive board from 2014–2015 and the annual conference planning committee.
 He is also an active member of the Minnesota Public Works Association.